Far Cry 4: Multiplayer

 Ubisoft promised that Far Cry 4 would have much more of a multiplayer element than Far Cry 3.
 Some elements that were scrapped for Far Cry 3 due to time constraints were featured in Far Cry 4, such as the "Guns for Hire" co-operative multiplayer mode.
-Building a co-operative experience was the team's goal starting from the beginning of the game's development.
+Building a cooperative experience was the team's goal starting from the beginning of the game's development.
 Originally intended to be a separate mode, it was later made to be seamlessly integrated into the main campaign.
-The game's competitive multiplayer was designed to give players freedom, allowing players to progress and defeat enemies through a variety of different ways.
+The game's competitive multiplayer was designed to give players freedom, allowing players to progress and defeat enemies in a variety of different ways.
 Red Storm Entertainment also considered players' feedback from the multiplayer aspect of Far Cry 3, and decided to include vehicles in the game.
-The company chose an asymmetrical structure for this mode, so that players could have different experiences in different matches, as well as to make matches feel more chaotic.
+The company chose an asymmetrical structure for this mode so that players could have different experiences in different matches, as well as to make matches feel more chaotic.
 The developers originally planned to feature female playable characters, but the plan was scrapped due to animation problems.
 Ubisoft announced a 'Keys to Kyrat' offer for players that owned a copy of the game for the PlayStation 3 or PlayStation 4.
 It allows those owners to send out game keys to up to ten other people who do not own a copy of the game.
-Players who are offered a key can join the person that sent them the key and play the co-operative mode for two hours.
+Players who are offered a key can join the person that sent them the key and play the cooperative mode for two hours.

 Music

 Cliff Martinez was hired to work on the game's soundtrack.
-A two disc edition was released that contained 30 tracks heard in the game, and a deluxe edition was released that contained 15 extra tracks.
-The album was released just before the release of the game, and received positive reviews.
+A two-disc edition was released that contained 30 tracks heard in the game, and a deluxe edition was released that contained 15 extra tracks.
+The album was released just before the release of the game and received positive reviews.
 Particular praise was directed towards the usage of traditional Nepalese instruments which, combined with electronic samples, suggested high octane action and mystical wondering.

 Release

 With Far Cry 3 being a commercial success, Ubisoft considered the Far Cry series one of their most important brands, and they hinted that a sequel was in development in June 2013.
 On October 3, 2013, Martinez mentioned that he was working on the soundtrack for the game.
 In March 2014 the game's setting and features were leaked.
 The game was officially announced on May 15, 2014, and the first gameplay footage was revealed during Electronic Entertainment Expo 2014.
 The game's cover art, which shows the light-skinned Pagan Min resting his hand on a dark-skinned person, caused controversy and accusation of racism.
-Hutchinson later responded and clarified by saying that Pagan Min is not a white person, and that the other person depicted is not the game's protagonist.
+Hutchinson later responded and clarified by saying that Pagan Min is not a white person and that the other person depicted is not the game's protagonist.
 Hutchinson added that the reaction of the community regarding the cover art was "uncomfortable".